Uncover the Top 12 Must-See Sights

 Oradour-sur-Glane

-ORADOUR-SUR-GLANE is known in France as the village whose inhabitants and contents were destroyed in the last months of World War II.
+ORADOUR-SUR-GLANE is a haunting memorial village near Limoges, known throughout France, whose inhabitants and contents were destroyed in the last months of World War II.
 It has been preserved in its bombed and burnt-out state as a poignant tribute and memorial to those who perished.

 All of our guests have visited here and highly recommend it.